AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Lesson Learned:** ALWAYS check the spelling of everything as you go along.
 This will save you a lot of time in the long run.

+- ***Bug:** After deploying to Heroku, the contact form did not appear when selecting "Fan", "Artist", or "Venue".
+The modal buttons were unresponsive, even though everything worked correctly in local development.

+- **Fix:** I Opened Chrome DevTools and saw multiple MIME type and 404 errors in the Console.
+Heroku was serving the JavaScript and CSS files as HTML instead of the correct MIME types because collectstatic was not running, and WhiteNoise was not configured to serve static files.
+These were the steps taken to fix the issue at the bottom of the settings.py file:

+    Added *'STATIC_ROOT = BASE_DIR / "staticfiles"'*
+    Installed *'whitenoise'* in *'MIDDLEWARE'*
+    Set *'STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"'*
+    Removed *'DISABLE_COLLECTSTATIC = 1'* from *'Heroku'*
+    Committed all changes and dep[loyed succefully after verifying *'collectstatic'* ran]

+ **Lesson Learned:** Heruko does nto serve static files out of the box.
+I need to set the *'STATIC_ROOT'* correctly, use *'whitenoise'* to handle the static assets in production, and confirm that *'{% static %}'* is linked in my CSS and JavaScript files.
+Using DevTools to inspect the network tab and check for MIME errors is also helpful.

 ### 8.5 Design Errors

 - **Bug:**